 Natural Language Toolkit features include:

 - Text classification

 - Entity extraction

 - Semantic reasoning

 - Open Multilingual Wordnet

 - and Lin’s Dependency Thesaurus

-Such technology allows extracting many insights, including customer activities, opinion, and feedback.
+Such technology allows extracting many insights, including customer activities, opinions, and feedback.

-Do you want to know more about NLTK application?
+Do you want to know more about the NLTK application?